exposit/zerowriting/lcd_screen/setup.md

 To authorize access you will need a computer you can run rclone on that has a browser.
 The pi zero 2 runs chromium like mud, so consider downloading the windows version or whatever you use as a desktop and running that.
 The command is given to you in the process and if you're using ssh you can just copy paste it into the windows terminal.

-Setting up rclone bisync: https://rclone.org/bisync/ This has the command to copy paste, though you'll need to run it with dudo, and you'll need to fill in your remote name, a colon, and the path of the folder you want to sync, and then also a directory on your pi you want to sync to.
+Setting up rclone bisync: https://rclone.org/bisync/ This has the command to copy paste, though you'll need to run it with sudo, and you'll need to fill in your remote name, a colon, and the path of the folder you want to sync, and then also a directory on your pi you want to sync to.
 Back the folder up on your desktop first.
 Zip it, stick it in an entirely different place, check the contents/unzip it there to make sure it's valid and working.
 Then use --dry-run to test before you actually run the command on the pi.

 ### helix editor